 Iran has had other difficulties with refinery capacity expansion recently.
-During the inauguration ceremony (led by Iran's president Mahmoud Ahmadinejad) of the Abadan refinery expansion, a gasoline unit blew up as a result of a gas leak.
+During the inauguration ceremony of the Abadan refinery expansion -which was conducted by former Iranian president Mahmoud Ahmadinejad --a gasoline unit blew up as a result of a gas leak.
 It took NIORDC four months to rebuild the unit and bring it online.